Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_SimpleIvr/readme.md

 ### Publish the Call Automation Simple IVR to Azure WebApp

 1. Right click the `CallAutomation_SimpleIvr` project and select Publish.
-2. Create a new publish profile and select your app name, Azure subscription, resource group etc. (choose any unique name, as this URL needed for `CallbackUriBase` configuration settings)
+2. Create a new publish profile and select your app name, Azure subscription, resource group etc. (choose any unique name, as this URL needed for `BaseUri` configuration settings)
 3. After publishing, add the following configurations on azure portal (under app service's configuration section).

     - ConnectionString: Azure Communication Service resource's connection string.
 	- ACSAlternatePhoneNumber: Azure Communication Service acquired phone number.
-	- CallbackUriBase: Url of the deployed app service.
+	- BaseUri: Url of the deployed app service.
 	- ParticipantToAdd: Target phone number to add as participant.

 ### Create Webhook for Microsoft.Communication.IncomingCall event and Microsoft.Communication.RecordingFileStatusUpdated event